GeBlondeau/lifeInvader/README.md

 # Life-Invader

-Life Invader is a RISK-like JAVA game !
+Life Invader is a kind of apocalyptic and strategical game made in JAVA and based on the game called Plague Inc.